BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `uint64 session_id`

+Optional if reliable message exchange is not used.
 Session Context identifier, used to identify the USP Session Context.

-Optional if used for a Controller Request for a new Session Context.
-Required for other message exchanges.
+The value 0 is reserved for when reliable message exchange is not used.

 `uint64 sequence_id`

 Datagram sequence identifier.
-Optional if used for a Controller Request for a new Session Context and establishing a new Session Context.
-Required for other message exchanges.
-Initialized to zero and incremented after each sent USP Record.
+Optional if reliable message exchange is not used.
+When used with reliable message exchange the field is initialized to zero and incremented after each sent USP Record.

 *Note: Endpoints maintain independent values for sequence_id, based on the number of sent records.*

 `uint64 expected_id`

-Optional if used for a Controller Request for a new Session Context and establishing a new Session Context.
-Required for other message exchanges.
+Optional if reliable message exchange is not used or when reliable message exchange is used if establishing a new Session Context.
 Next `sequence_id` the sender is expecting to receive.
 Implicitly acknowledges to the recipient all transmitted datagrams less than `expected_id`.

 `uint64 retransmit_id`

 Optional.
-Used to request USP Record retransmission.
+For reliable message exchange, the field is used to request USP Record retransmission.
 Used by a receiving USP Endpoint to request a missing USP Record using the missing USP Record's anticipated `sequence_id`.

 `enum payload_encoding`